zac-heisey/team-business/_pages/team-building-workshop.md

 description: ''
 section-title: TEAM DYNAMICS AND TEAM BUILDING SIMULATION
 intro-1: Teamwork, Leadership, Self-Awareness
-intro-2: The TEAM and TEAM+ are team building workshops.
+intro-2: The TEAM program is a team-building workshops.
 These workshops expose participants to how team dynamics in the workplace strongly impact business relationships and performance.
 They can be run in a full or half day experiential learning workshop.
 header-image: "/assets/images/accounting-workshop.jpg"